Emmanuel House Hospice

 History of Emmanuel House

-The beautiful stone home, once known as the Ivy Lodge, was owned by one of Hamilton’s wealthiest families.
-The building was constructed in 1862 by Frederick W. Fearman, who owned an international meat packaging operation that still exists today as a division of Maple Leaf Foods.
+The beautiful stone home was owned by one of Hamilton’s wealthiest families.
+It was built in 1862 by Frederick W. Fearman, who owned an international meat packaging operation that still exists today.

-In 1998 Good Shepherd converted the mansion into a 10-bed supportive housing residence for individuals living with HIV/AIDS and other life-limiting illnesses.
-Over time, the need for residential care for HIV/AIDS decreased and Good Shepherd took on the challenge of developing a community residential hospice for the city.
+In 1998, Good Shepherd converted the mansion into a 10-bed supportive housing residence for individuals living with HIV/AIDS and other life-limiting illnesses.
+Over time, the need for residential care for HIV/AIDS decreased and Good Shepherd developed a community residential hospice for the city.

-Emmanuel House owes its existence to the perseverance and hard work of the Brothers of St. John of God, who faced many challenges to make this dream a reality.
-Today, Emmanuel House provides quality of life, family wellness, respect and a chance to continue to live with dignity for those who are facing the most difficult and emotionally charged time in their lives.
+Emmanuel House owes its existence to the perseverance and hard work of the Hospitaller Brothers of St. John of God, who faced many challenges to make this dream a reality.
+Today, Emmanuel House provides quality of life, family wellness and a chance to continue to live with dignity for those who are facing the most difficult and emotionally charged time in their lives.